Hōkūle'a: The Story of Hawaiian Voyaging Canoes

 Eddie Aikau, one of Hawaiʻi′s best-known ocean men, left on a surfboard on a dark night to get help for the crew and was never seen again.
 Eddieʻs death caused Mau and the Hawaiians to re-examine their long-term goals for navigation.
 They set careful standards for safety and preparation going forward.

 It is unknown, after all, how many Polynesians lost their lives during ancient voyages.
 Only the oceans know...
-Since Eddieʻs death in 1978, no one else has died during Hōkūleʻa′s travels crisscrossing the Pacific.
+Since Eddieʻs death in 1978, no one else has died during Hōkūleʻa′s travels over thousands of miles of open ocean.

 Alaska Natives' Link to the Hawai'iloa